 Job Outlook and Salary Info

 Urban and regional planners are professionals who are responsible for the development and planning of land use, including the development of zoning policies.
-According to the U.S. Bureau of Labor Statistics (BLS), urban and regional planners are expected to see a 6% increase in employment from 2014-2024, which is as fast as average for all occupations nationally.
-As of May 2015, the BLS reported that these professionals earned a median annual salary of $68,220.
+According to the U.S. Bureau of Labor Statistics (BLS), urban and regional planners are expected to see an increase much faster than average in employment from 2018-2028.
+As of May 2018, the BLS reported that these professionals earned a mean annual salary of $76,240.